 - Tracking – ongoing post launch analysis to understand how testing is promoting or restricting access to precision therapy.

 The Directors believe that these services benefit pharma clients with improved return on investment, reduced time to peak market penetration and greater revenue potential in relation to their precision therapeutic development programmes.
 The Group’s products also improve testing outcomes for patients, enabling better access to the right drug at the right time.
-During 2018, the Group, which is headquartered in Belfast, Northern Ireland, had an average of 65 full time employees in 17 different countries.
+The Group, which is headquartered in Belfast, Northern Ireland, has 125 full time employees in 22 different countries.
 The Group has achieved compound annual revenue growth in sales of over 50 percent in the past two years.